s285305/TRANSPORT/Generalised_Cost_Analysis.md

    - Train: Lower monetary cost (€9.60 vs. €16.32), but longer overall journey due to waiting times, transfers, and walking

 4. **Break-even considerations:**
-   - If your VOT were lower (e.g., 10 €/h), public transport would become significantly cheaper
+   - If my VOT were lower (e.g., 10 €/h), public transport would become significantly cheaper
-   - If you value time highly or have schedule flexibility, the car's time advantage is valuable
+   - If I value time highly or have schedule flexibility, the car's time advantage is valuable
    - For frequent commuting, the cumulative time savings justify the car despite slightly higher costs

 ---